szingaro/python-labs/README.md

 - Second, you can _copy and paste_ the content of `code cells` into your favorite **IDE** and execute it as usual.

   - **GitHub** nicely provides you a viewer for `Python Notebooks` that ease the process of _copy/paste_ (otherwise it would be just an unreadable full-of-code meaningless page).

+### Important Notice

+**DO NOT FORK THE REPOSITORY** unless you know what you are doing!
+Otherwise you will lose updates from the original fork (mine).